stg-tud/apsa/2019/1-Introduction/Introduction.md

 A static analysis of a program is a _**sound**_, _finite_, and _**approximate**_ calculation of the program's execution semantics which helps us to solve practical problems.

-^ **Sound** means that the analysis is consistent with the actual concrete execution semantics.
+^ **Sound** means that the analysis is consistent with the actual concrete execution semantics and that the result models all possible executions of the analyzed program.

 ^ An analysis is **conservative** if all errors lean to the same side.
 For example, if we want to remove useless synchronization primitives, then an analysis should always only identify those primitives as useless that are definitively not required.
 In case of doubt, it should return that the synchronization primitive is required.

 ^ Sound static analyses are generally _overapproximations_ which describe a superset of the program's possible/observable executions.
 However, the analyses should still be precise enough to be practically useable.
 For example, an analysis that would list all methods as being possible targets for a

 ^ Sometimes, analyses compute only _underapproximations_; i.e., the analysis does not describe all observable executions.
 This is, e.g., done to improve an analysis' scalability and/or to improve an analyses precision.
-For practical analyses it may be more important to produce fewer so called _false positives_ then to report more _potential issues_. [^FindBugsInTheRealWorld]
+For practical analyses it may be more important to produce fewer so called _false positives_ then to report more _potential issues_.

 ^ A static analysis is finite in the sense that it will terminate for any given program.
 The analysis will not execute the program.